Electropolishing: Mechanism

-Typically, the workpiece is immersed in a temperature-controlled bath of electrolyte and serves as the cathode.
+Typically, the workpiece is immersed in a temperature-controlled bath of electrolyte and serves as the anode.
 At the cathode, a reduction reaction occurs, which normally produces hydrogen.
 The tiny hydrogen bubbles forming on the surface of the workpiece exert a scrubbing action which can be used to clean and polish the part.
 Electrolytes used for electropolishing are most often concentrated acid solutions such as mixtures of sulfuric acid and phosphoric acid.
 Other electropolishing electrolytes reported in the literature include mixtures of perchloric acid with acetic anhydride (which has caused fatal explosions), and methanolic solutions of sulfuric acid.

 To electropolish a rough surface, the protruding parts of a surface profile must dissolve faster than the recesses.
 This process, referred to as anodic leveling, can be subject to incorrect analysis when measuring the surface topography.
 Anodic dissolution under electropolishing conditions deburrs metal objects due to increased current density on corners and burrs.

 Most importantly, successful electropolishing should operate under diffusion limited constant current plateau, achieved by following current dependence on voltage (polarisation curve), under constant temperature and stirring conditions.